Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/render_layers.rst

 This node is the starting place to getting a picture of your scene into the compositing node map.

-This node inputs an image from a scene within your blend file.
+This node inputs an image from a scene within your blend-file.
 Select the scene and the active render layer from the yellow selection list at the bottom of the node.
 Blender uses the active camera for that scene to create an image of the objects specified in the :doc:`RenderLayer </render/post_process/layers>`.